DanielRamosAcosta/YfisrevniJS/README.md

 ```

 As we can see the `Katana` and `Shuriken` were successfully resolved and injected into `Ninja`.

-InversifyJS supports ES5 and ES6 and can work without TypeScript.
-Head to the [**JavaScript example**](https://github.com/inversify/InversifyJS/blob/master/wiki/basic_js_example.md) to learn more!

 [ghw badge]: https://img.shields.io/github/workflow/status/DanielRamosAcosta/YfisrevniJS/ci
 [ghw link]: https://github.com/DanielRamosAcosta/YfisrevniJS/actions?query=workflow%3Aci